Probate Q&A Series

 • Publish notice to creditors and mail known creditors.

-• Prepare inventory and file appraisal reports.
+• Prepare inventory and file appraisal reports, if required.

 • Settle debts, taxes, and administrative expenses.